mm3906078/bookshelf/README.md

 ## Description
 This is a simple application for selling books.
 It have a simple interface and a simple database.
 The application is written in Python.
+You can viewing the ER model in [this link](https://drive.google.com/file/d/1Wr6nve1UgjwYochK_eUzYYFoExKgXiTa/view?usp=sharing).
 ## Installation & running
 To install the application you need to download the repository and install the requirements.
 To do this, run the following commands in the terminal:
 ```